More Accessible Training for Developing Nations

 - IATA (International Air Transport Association) represents some 290 airlines comprising 82% of global air traffic.

 - IATA Training offers flexible Instructor-led classroom training, virtual classroom and in-house solutions as well as self-study formats to meet all budgets and needs.
 Whether you are a new recruit, a specialist or senior management, our unique industry insight guarantees diplomas and courses that are engaging and effective.
-For more information please visit www.iata.org/training and for pricing information, please click here.
+For more information please visit www.iata.org/training.

 - Find IATA Training on Facebook